-- (1) Coursework in the candidate's area of licensure.
+- Coursework in the candidate's area of licensure.
+(1)

 - (2) Tuition and stipends.

-- (3) Faculty advising.
+- Faculty advising.
+(3)

-- (4) Clinical training experiences.
+- Clinical training experiences.
+(4)

-- (5) Ongoing induction support.
+- Ongoing induction support.
+(5)

-Residency programs eligible for this grant program may include partnerships between local school administrative units, educator preparation programs, local community college or universities, and other community organizations.
+Residency programs eligible for this grant program may include partnerships between local school administrative units, educator preparation programs, local community colleges or universities, and other community organizations.
 Grant funds awarded to local school administrative units under this program shall be matched by the local school administrative unit on the basis of one dollar (\$1.00) in nongrant funds for every one dollar (\$1.00) in grant funds.

-SECTION 4.(b) Request for Proposal. - By October 1, 2024, the State Board of Education shall issue a Request for Proposal (RFP) for the grant program.
-Local boards of education shall submit their proposals by January 15, 2025.
-The RFP shall require that proposals include the following information at a minimum:
+SECTION 4.(b) Request for Proposal. - By October 1, 2025, the State Board of Education shall issue a request for proposal (RFP) for the grant program.
+Local boards of education shall submit their proposals by January 15, 2026.
+The RFP shall require that proposals include the following information, at a minimum:

-- (1) Description of the proposal, including the number of teacher preparation candidates to be served. - (2) Evidence-based research that supports the proposal. - (3) Implementation time line for the plan. - (4) Plans for financial sustainability once grant money is no longer available.
+- Description of the proposal, including the number of teacher preparation (1) candidates to be served. - Evidence-based research that supports the proposal.
+(2) - (3) Implementation time line for the plan. - (4) Plans for financial sustainability once grant money is no longer available.

-SECTION 4.(c) Grant Awards. - By April 15, 2025, the State Board of Education shall review the proposals submitted by local boards of education and shall select up to 10 local school administrative units for grant awards.
-The State Board of Education may make grant awards for up to three years.
+SECTION 4.(c) Grant Awards. - By April 15, 2026, the State Board of Education shall review the proposals submitted by local boards of education and shall select up to 10 local school administrative units for grant awards.
+The State Board of Education may make grant

+Page 4 DRH40457-MTa-111 awards for up to three years.
 A local school administrative unit may not receive more than five hundred thousand dollars (\$500,000) in a single fiscal year from this grant program.

 SECTION 4.(d) Evaluation and Reporting. - Of the funds appropriated by this section, the State Board of Education may use up to three hundred thousand dollars (\$300,000) to contract with an independent research organization to evaluate the impact of this grant program.
-The independent research organization shall report the results of this evaluation to the Joint Legislative Education Oversight Committee, the Fiscal Research Division of the General Assembly, and the Office of State Budget and Management by September 1, 2028.
-The Department of Public Instruction shall report annually on the implementation of this grant program beginning by March 1, 2026.
+The independent research organization shall report the results of this evaluation to the Joint Legislative Education Oversight Committee, the Fiscal Research Division, and the Office of State Budget and Management by September 1, 2029.
+The Department of Public Instruction shall report annually on the implementation of this grant program beginning March 1, 2027.

-SECTION 4.(e) Appropriation. - There is appropriated from the General Fund to the Department of Public Instruction the sum of fifteen million dollars (\$15,000,000) in recurring funds for the 2024-2025 fiscal year to implement the grant program in accordance with this section.
+SECTION 4.(e) Appropriation. - There is appropriated from the General Fund to the Department of Public Instruction the sum of fifteen million dollars (\$15,000,000) in recurring funds for the 2025-2026 fiscal year to implement the grant program in accordance with this section.

-SECTION 4.(f) Carryforward. - Any unexpended funds appropriated under this section at the end of the 2024-2025 fiscal year shall not revert to the General Fund but shall remain available for the purposes set forth in this section.
+SECTION 4.(f) Carryforward. - Any unexpended funds appropriated under this section at the end of the 2025-2026 fiscal year shall not revert to the General Fund but shall remain available for the purposes set forth in this section.